gt-webdev/Resources/readme.md

 * [Interactive Data Visualization for the Web] (http://chimera.labs.oreilly.com/books/1230000000345)

 	This free book (the link to read online is on the page) is great for beginners.
-Explains a lot of things that might be confusing at first, such as scales, axes, and transitions.
+Explains a lot of things that might be confusing at first such as scales, axes, and transitions.

 * [Thinking with Joins] (http://bost.ocks.org/mike/join/)